Fiscal Sponsorship: Six Ways to Do It Wrong

 1. Sponsor organization fiscally sponsors a project without adequate due diligence/review of the project; its mission; its founders and steering committee; and their past, present and planned activities.
 The Model A sponsorship is akin to a merger and acquisition.
 The sponsor must treat such a transaction with appropriate care and ensure that the sponsorship furthers the sponsor’s own charitable purposes.

-2. Project gets fiscally sponsored by a sponsor without adequate due diligence/review of the sponsor; its mission; its reputation; its previous experience with fiscal sponsorship; its sponsorship policies; and its fees.
+2. Project gets fiscally sponsored by a sponsor without adequate due diligence/review of the sponsor; its mission; its reputation; its previous experience with fiscal sponsorship; its sponsorship policies; and its charges to the project’s fund.

 3. The fiscal sponsorship arrangement is created without a written agreement.
 All sorts of room for misunderstandings, harsh feelings, and disputes.
 The sponsor is likely to have ultimate control and discretion over all terms where there was no mutual assent if a Model A structure was contemplated.